 Don’t Ingest it Daily

-While activated charcoal has tone of uses for removing various bacteria and toxins from your body, it isn’t good to use on a daily basis if you are ingesting it.
+While activated charcoal has a ton of uses for removing various bacteria and toxins from your body, it isn’t good to use on a daily basis if you are ingesting it.
 While it does stop toxins, it could also keep good nutrients from being absorbed in your body as well.
-Too much activated charcoal in your body could actually make you ill from malnutrition.
+Too much-activated charcoal in your body could actually make you ill from malnutrition.
 Best to use it only when absolutely necessary.